 The festival has something for everyone, including delicious plant-based food, live demos, talks from famous “veggies”, over 100 different exhibitors, and much more!
-This was my first time to attend, as I missed it last year and I have to tell you, I attended one full day of the fair, but intend to make this the 3-day event that it is, next year!
-It was such an awesome experience and in this post I want to share a few highlights from it with you.
+This was my first time to attend, as I missed it last year and I have to tell you, I attended one full day of the fair, but intend to make this the 3-day event that it is next year!
+It was such an enjoyable experience and as part of this article, I wish to share a few highlights from it.

-Annual Toronto Vegetarian Food Fair
+Annual Toronto Veg Food Festival

 Saturday’s features included presentations from humorist, Ben Shaberman; author of Compassionate Cooking, Colleen Patrick-Goudreau; registered dietitian and vegan nutrition expert, Brenda Davis; Brendan Brazier again, and a few others.

-Sunday’s features included presentations from author of The Dog By the Cradle, Erika Ritter; Caroline Trapp, Gene Baur, and Brenda Davis.
+Sunday’s features included presentations from the author of The Dog By the Cradle, Erika Ritter; Caroline Trapp, Gene Baur, and Brenda Davis.

 This was a fantastic event, and the only thing I regret is that I could not have been there all three days.
 I was definitely not expecting the amazing variety of products and support services available for all vegetarians, vegans, and raw foodists.
 There was an amazing emphasis of course on the environment and how such diets work to help the environment, as well as an emphasis on compassion for animals and peace-filled lives.
 I was even introduced to a local, vegetarian food bank!

-What really touched my heart as I was there and later reflected on this event, was if I ever had a doubt that the world is changing toward a more loving, compassionate and conscious way of living, this event really proved that.
+What really touched my heart as I was there and later reflected on this event, as if I ever had a doubt that the world is changing toward a more loving, compassionate, and conscious way of living, this event really proved that.
 The thousands of people who attended this event are seeking a different way, and this really showed.
 The smiles were abundant, the energy in the air was so positive and the variety of people of all ages and races enjoying themselves was very moving.

 To finish off I want to share with you 2 fascinating things:

 Secondly, I walked away with an abundant selection of goodies.
 I was not expecting to make all these purchases, but they were too alluring.
 Some things which I never heard of before like raw, organic kale chips (yes, I know, I know, where have I been…) and others which I was desperately looking for like pure, raw, organic cocoa nibs (crushed cocoa beans).
 I also had a chance to try some new delicacies like hemp milk and rice milk (yes I have never tried these before); hemp seed butter; gluten-free, vegan, chocolate-amaranth bars; and raw, vegetable crackers, just to name a few.